What happens when we turn on computer?

 Functions of BIOS

-It initializes the various hardware devices.
-It is an important process so as to ensure that all the devices operate smoothly without any conflicts.
+- It is an important process to ensure that all the devices operate smoothly without any conflicts.
 BIOSes following ACPI create tables describing the devices in the computer.

-The POST first checks the bios and then tests the CMOS RAM.
-If there is no problem with this then POST continues to check the CPU, hardware devices such as the Video Card, the secondary storage devices such as the Hard Drive, Floppy Drives, Zip Drive or CD/DVD Drives.
+- If there is no problem with this then POST continues to check the CPU, hardware devices such as the Video Card, and the secondary storage devices such as the Hard Drive, Floppy Drives, Zip Drive, or CD/DVD Drives.

-The Master Boot Record (MBR) is a small program that starts when the computer is booting, in order to find the operating system (eg. Windows XP).
+2. Master Boot Record: The Master Boot Record (MBR) is a small program that starts when the computer is booting, in order to find the operating system (eg. Windows XP).
 This complicated process (called the Boot Process) starts with the POST (Power On Self Test) and ends when the Bios searches for the MBR on the Hard Drive, which is generally located in the first sector, first head, first cylinder (cylinder 0, head 0, sector 1).

-A typical structure looks like:
+A typical structure looks like this:

-The bootstrap loader is stored in computer’s EPROM, ROM, or another non-volatile memory.
+The bootstrap loader is stored in the computer’s EPROM, ROM, or another non-volatile memory.
 When the computer is turned on or restarted, it first performs the power-on-self-test, also known as POST.
 If the POST is successful and no issues are found, the bootstrap loader will load the operating system for the computer into memory.
 The computer will then be able to quickly access, load, and run the operating system.

 Some of the run levels are:

 The above design of init is called SysV- pronounced as System five.
 Several other implementations of init have been written now.
-Some of the popular implementatios are systemd and upstart.
+Some of the popular implementations are systemd and upstart.
 Upstart is being used by ubuntu since 2006.
 More details of the upstart can be found here.

 The next step of init is to start up various daemons that support networking and other services.
-X server daemon is one of the most important daemon.
-It manages display, keyboard, and mouse.
+X server daemon is one of the most important daemons.
+It manages the display, keyboard, and mouse.
 When X server daemon is started you see a Graphical Interface and a login screen is displayed.

 This article is contributed by Saket Kumar.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.